hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

  .writeTo(Sinks.logger());
 ```

-Here is a more complex example that uses a shared and durable consumer:
+Here is a more complex example that uses a shared, durable consumer:

 ```java
 Pipeline p = Pipeline.create();